nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### These (Repositories) Go to Eleven (Billion documents)

-The initial goal was 10B, and because of the way we ran the data generation, we ended up with 11.3B documents in 3 repositories.
+The initial goal was 10B, and because of the way we ran the data generation, we ended up with 11.3B documents in three repositories.

 <a href="https://youtu.be/KOO5S4vxi0o"><img src="https://media.giphy.com/media/aqSl7Dw5HTojK/giphy.gif"/></a>

 Here the critical result is not so much the total number of documents, but rather the fact that we can:

 - split the data into multiples repositories
 - adjust each repository storage according to cost/performances trade-off
 - navigate through the 3 repositories in a transparent manner

 By transparent, we mean:

 - we search across multiple repositories
 - we can have listings with mixed documents coming from multiple repositories
 - navigation is consistent and allows for switching to the correct repository transparently